MoeRayo/cubbe-nomination/README.md

 Please follow the steps below to run this application in your local environment.

-Before you begin, please install [Node.js](https://nodejs.org/en/) on your machine.
+Before you begin, please install [Node.js](https://nodejs.org/en/) (LTS version recommended) on your machine.

 ### Clone the repository